tiffgw/Personal_Website/content/publication/paper-placeholder-1/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Informing Age-Appropriate AI: Examining Principles and Practices of AI for Children"
+title: "Informing Age-Appropriate AI: Examining Principles and Practices of AI for Children <i class="ai ai-open-access"></i>"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here